qri-io/rfcs/text/0022-remotes.md

 In the future, advanced users may want to configure a Remote with full granularity how an acceptance ruleset works.
 Perhaps they could even use `starlark` as a way to decide this.

+## Proposed workflow

+Assuming a new Qri remote is up and running, users who wish to push to a remote would have to do three things:

+1. Find the URL of a running remote, (let's pretend a remote is running at `https://example.com`)
+2. Run `qri config add remotes.eg https://example.com`.
+This would create a new remote named `eg`
+3. Publish a dataset using `qri publish --remote eg`

+Runnig the default `qri publish` would still push to the default registry.
+Users should be able to publish to multiple remotes with many `remote` flags, or by separating remote names with commas.

+Users can pick whatever name they would like for remotes.
+Remotes will initially need to be set up with DNS records we'll describe in detail later.
+Setting up a remote will be an advanced thing for a while.

 # Drawbacks
 [drawbacks]: #drawbacks